jrb-s2c-github/atomika/README.md

 https://github.com/jrb-s2c-github/spinnaker_tryout.

 ### Build server
-A new entry is required in the inventory to designate the server that will build and deploy the container to its ContainerD.
+A new entry is required in the inventory to designate the server that will build and deploy the container to its ContainerD daemon.

 ```
 builder: